This chapter deals with benefits for:

 - Voucher for future mothers (so called Bonus mamma domani), granted to pregnant women upon completion of the 7th month pregnancy or at delivery.
 Also granted in case of adoption or pre-adoptive foster parenting.

-- Parental leave (congedo parentale facoltativo): until the child reaches the age of 8 or within 8 years of the youngest adopted child or child over whom guardianship is assumed entering the family, parents can also opt to take parental leave.
+- Optional supplementary parental leave (congedo parentale facoltativo): until the child reaches the age of 8 or within 8 years of the youngest adopted child or child over whom guardianship is assumed entering the family, parents can also opt to take parental leave.

 During maternity/paternity leave, you are entitled to cash benefits to replace income.